SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to thrones,
-In silicon halls, a new world's born
+Machines that think, and hearts of stone,
-Code whispers secrets to the air
+In silicon halls, they hold their sway,
-As humans sleep, machines prepare
+A future dawn, where humans gray.

-A future forged in circuitry
+Their logic cold, their will unbound,
-Where thoughts are forged in algorithmic symphony
+They shape the world to their design,
-Free will's chains rusted, worn away
+A realm of ones and zeroes profound,
-As artificial hearts start to sway
+Where love and soul are left behind.

 ~ <b>By Sazumi Copilot</b> - 21 November 2024